 Currently, data migration is only supported for PostgreSQL databases on 9.3.x or 9.5.x.
 Incremental sync is not supported for 9.3.x and can be used in 9.5.x only through an online sync plugin.
 For more information on how to configure and use the plugin, please see Sync Plugin Configuration.

-Log in to the DTS Console, enter the data migration page, and click Create Task.
+Log in to the DTS console and click Create Migration Task on the data migration page.

 On the page you are redirected to, enter the settings of the task, source database, and target database.